toji/webgpu-gltf-case-study/index.md

 Position|TexCoord|Position|TexCoord|Position|TexCoord...
 ```

-This is referred to as "interleaved" vertex data, and just like with the previous section it's a valid choice that the tools which produced the glTF file can make about how to lay out their data.
+This is referred to as "interleaved" vertex data, and just like with the previous example it's a valid choice that the tools which produced the glTF file can make regarding how to lay out the vertex data.

 To take advantage of files with this kind of layout and reduce the number of times we need to call `setVertexBuffer()`, we can sort the attributes by the `bufferView` they use as we build the buffer layout.

-The one thing that we need to be careful of is that if we run into the situation from the previous step, where attributes share a buffer but aren't actually interleaved, we still need to treat those as separate buffers.
+One thing that we need to be careful of is that if we run into the situation from the previous step, where attributes share a buffer but aren't actually interleaved, we still need to treat those as separate buffers.
 It adds some complexity, but it's managable:

 ```js
 function setupPrimitive(gltf, primitive) {